eclipse-tractusx/digital-product-pass/dpp-verification/README.md

 ## Abstract Interaction (Business Interaction)

-In the following diagram we can observe how the data provider, the data auditor and the data consumer interact:# Certification Processes
+In the following diagram we can observe how the data provider, the data auditor and the data consumer interact:

 ![Roles Business Interaction](./resources/processes/roles-business-interaction.svg)